The 2019 outburst of the 2005 classical nova V1047 Cen: a record breaking dwarf nova outburst or a new phenomenon?: Discussion

 One possibility is that the radio emission is non-thermal synchrotron emission from a transient radio jet, similar to the case of other DN outbursts.
-While the flux density of V1047~Cen equals that of SS~Cyg during its short-lasting flare, the luminosity of V1047~Cen is several orders of magnitude brighter than that of SS Cyg (the distance to SS Cyg is $\approx$ 114\,pc).
-In Figure~\ref{Fig:LxLr} we plot V1047~Cen on the $L_{\mathrm{radio}}$ vs $L_X$ diagram in comparison with jet emission in other CVs and other astrophysical events such as XRBs, accreting millisecond X-ray pulsars, and transitional millisecond pulsars (we multiply the spectral luminosity by 5 GHz to estimate the radio luminosity at 5 GHz assuming a flat spectrum).
-V1047 Cen's 5\,GHz luminosity, $\sim$ 1 $\times 10^{29}$\,erg\,s$^{-1}$, is much higher than that observed in CVs and is comparable to (or even brighter in some cases than) XRBs and pulsars with compact primaries like neutron stars and black holes.
+While the flux density of V1047~Cen equals that of SS~Cyg during its short-lasting flare, the luminosity of V1047~Cen is several orders of magnitude brighter than that of SS~Cyg (the distance to SS~Cyg is 114\,pc; \citealt{Miller-Jones_etal_2013}).
+In Figure~\ref{Fig:LxLr} we plot V1047~Cen on the $L_{\mathrm{radio}}$ vs $L_X$ diagram in comparison with jet emission in other CVs, classical novae, Z~And, V~Sge, and other astrophysical objects such as X-ray binaries, accreting millisecond X-ray pulsars, and transitional millisecond pulsars (we multiply the spectral luminosity by 5 GHz to estimate the radio luminosity at 5 GHz assuming a flat spectrum).
+V1047 Cen's 5\,GHz luminosity, $\sim 1 \times 10^{29}$\,erg\,s$^{-1}$, is much higher than that observed in CVs and is comparable to (or even brighter in some cases than) X-ray binaries and pulsars with compact primaries like neutron stars and black holes.
 Such an energetic jet should also be a bright X-ray source.
-We used WebPIMMS \footnote{\url{https://heasarc.gsfc.nasa.gov/cgi-bin/Tools/w3pimms/w3pimms.pl}} to derive the X-ray unabsorbed flux using the stacked \textit{Swift} X-ray detection and assuming a 5\,keV thermal bremsstrahlung model and $N(H)$ = 8.4 $\times$ 10$^{21}$\,cm$^{-2}$ (we use $N(H)$ = 2.81 $\times$ 10$^{21}$ $A_V$; \citealt{Bahramian_etal_2015}).
+We used WebPIMMS \footnote{\url{https://heasarc.gsfc.nasa.gov/cgi-bin/Tools/w3pimms/w3pimms.pl}} to derive the X-ray unabsorbed flux using the stacked \textit{Swift} X-ray detection of the 2019 outburst and assuming a 5\,keV thermal bremsstrahlung model and $N(H)$ = 8.7 $\times$ 10$^{21}$\,cm$^{-2}$ (we use $N(H)$ = 2.81 $\times$ 10$^{21}$ $A_V$; \citealt{Bahramian_etal_2015}).
 This translates to an X-ray luminosity of around 3.7$\times$10$^{31}$\,erg\,s$^{-1}$ at a distance of 3.2\,kpc, which is comparable to the X-ray luminosity of other CVs in outburst.